azka-zaydan/sveltekit-template/docs/COMPONENTS.md

 **Features**:

-- Displays "craigslist" logo as link to home
+- Displays logo as link to home
 - Shows user greeting if logged in
 - Login/signup links for guests
-- "Post to classifieds" link (always visible)
+- Action link (e.g., "post")
 - Logout button with loading state
-- Pipe-separated navigation items

 **Styling**: